NNN: Next-Generation Neural Networks for Marketing Measurement: Related Work

 \subsection{Terminology and Conventions}

 Throughout this paper, we adopt specific terminology for clarity.
-We use ``MMM'' to refer generally to traditional Marketing Mix Models, often exemplified by frameworks like Meridian.
-In contrast, ``NNN'' denotes our proposed neural network-based methodology.
+We use ``MMM'' to refer generally to current Marketing Mix Modeling methods, which could be Bayesian or Frequentist, and generally use impressions or other scalar quantities to represent media.
+In contrast, ``NNN'' denotes our proposed neural network-based methodology which uses embeddings and scalars to represent media.

 While our framework is adaptable, this work primarily focuses on predicting business ``sales'' as the main response variable or Key Performance Indicator (KPI), similar to how U.S. auto registrations or influenza rates were used as targets in related work \cite{mulc2024compressing}.
 Likewise, although other organic channels could potentially be incorporated or substituted, we utilize Google Search (``Search'') as the principal organic channel analyzed and predicted within NNN.
 Consequently, we may use the terms ``Search'' and ``organic channel'' interchangeably when referring to this specific input or prediction target.